Commercializing A Differentiated Approach

 - High Waste Feedstock Availability at Low Cost – Fiberight takes advantage of low cost and abundant high-energy sources of municipal solid waste (MSW) feedstock from existing supply infrastructure, by locating proximate to waste hauler and collection sites.
 The source of MSW feedstock is widely available across the US, with sufficient tonnage available in most communities by locating Fiberight’s biofuel plants near municipal or private waste transfer stations.
 Fiberight avoids the food vs. fuel debate as the MSW feedstock is a non-agricultural source.

 - Energy / Environmental Impact Gains – Fiberight also sequesters plastic/hydrocarbon fractions for production of cogeneration plant energy using a low emissions process, resulting in its biorefinery plants having the added benefit of being a net energy producer.
-Fiberight’s clean technology value proposition offers an 80% reduction in greenhouse gas emissions over the production of petroleum based fuels.
+Fiberight’s clean technology reduces greenhouse gas emissions 80% compared to the production of petroleum based fuels.

-- Efficient Organic Conversion – Fiberight’s targeted organic processes, pretreatment methods and novel enzyme recycling systems have been perfected, using proprietary technology and IP in a low temperature, close water loop system, to manage costs.
-Fiberight offers a low operating cost business model at significantly more attractive and stable margins than other cellulosic ethanol models relying on high cost arc gasification to syngas or acid hydrolysis methods.
+- Efficient Organic Conversion – Fiberight’s targeted organic processes, pretreatment methods and novel enzyme recycling systems have been perfected, using proprietary technology and IP in a low temperature and a closed-loop water system, to manage costs.
+Fiberight offers a low operating cost business model at significantly more attractive and stable margins than other cellulosic ethanol models relying on high cost, such as gasification to syngas or acid hydrolysis methods.

 - Rationale CAPEX – Fiberight utilizes an efficient “mini-mill” plant facility, with 50,000 square foot operations, that can be constructed at much lower initial capital investment due to the smaller scale, closed-loop system and streamlined permitting process.
 Lower plant investment cost enables initial market viability at reasonable feedstock input and production rates.
 Transportation and feedstock logistics are much simpler.